 A falling wedge chart pattern generally signals a bullish continuation when the price breaks out of the wedge.
 A trader that finds a clear descending wedge formation should prepare for a potential long trade.

-When trading a falling wedge chart pattern, setting your stop loss inside the wedge pattern and adjusting your target level based on the breakout size is important.
+When trading a falling wedge chart pattern, it is important to set your stop loss inside the wedge pattern and adjust your target level based on the breakout size.
 You can expect a target of 50% up to 100% of the distance from the entry point to the wedge resistance line.

 Auto-detect this Chart Pattern with TradingView